 There is no political method of resolving the dispute in Bahrain.
 The conventional dispute resolution means in Bahrain is through the courts of law.
 There are three levels of dispute resolution-Court of First Instance, Appeals Court and the Court of Cassation.
-Depending on the complexity of the case and also the appointment of an expert, the First Instance Court may take 18 to 30 months to render its judgment, the Appeals Court may take 12 to 24 months to render its judgment and the Cassation Court may take 9 to 12 months to render its judgment.
+Depending on the complexity of the case and also the appointment of an expert, the First Instance Court may take 6 months to 1 year to render its judgment, the Appeals Court may take 6 months to 1 year to render its judgment and the Cassation Court may take 9 to 12 months to render its judgment.
 Alternate dispute resolution (ADR) means like arbitration, mediation and conciliation are also employed in Bahrain.
 The most popular form of ADR in Bahrain is arbitration.

 Arbitration procedures are largely a contractual matter.
 Increasingly, Bahraini companies, in dealings with both local and foreign firms, include arbitration procedures in their contracts.
-Parties also have the option of referring disputes under the procedures established under the Civil and Commercial Procedures Act, the rules of GCC Commercial Arbitration Center or under the provisions of foreign arbitral bodies such as LCIA or ICC.
+Parties also have the option of referring disputes under the procedures established under the Arbitration Law, the rules of GCC Commercial Arbitration Center, the rules of the BCDR-AAA or under the provisions of foreign arbitral bodies such as LCIA or ICC.
 If the parties to an agreement agree to refer their disputes to arbitration, then the courts of Bahrain will decline to assume jurisdiction provided that the court's non-jurisdiction is brought to the court's attention at the earliest point of time and prior to filing of submission on merits.

 The courts of Bahrain recognize the right of the parties to subject their agreement to foreign law.
 The party relying on foreign law must prove the foreign law and submit documents in Arabic to prove the foreign law.
 However, the foreign law should not be repugnant to the public order of Bahrain.
 The courts of Bahrain also recognize the right of the parties to resolve their disputes in a foreign jurisdiction.
 However, a Bahrain court will enforce a foreign judgment in Bahrain only if the relevant foreign country enforces Bahraini judgment on reciprocal basis.
 Bahrain is signatory to "Agreement for the Execution of the Judicial Judgments of the Gulf Co-operation Council (GCC) Member States" and, consequently, judgments rendered by a court in a GCC country is enforceable in Bahrain.
+Bahrain is also a party to the Riyadh Convention of 1983, whereby judgments issued in the countries signatory thereto shall also be enforceable, subject to satisfaction of certain conditions.